gather-community/gather/README.md

     1. Run `bundle install` to install the required gems.
 1. Set local config
     1. Copy `config/settings.local.yml.example` to `config/settings.local.yml`.
     1. Edit `config/settings.local.yml` to fit your environment.
+Be sure to read all the comments within that file for guidance.
 1. Create development and test databases and schemas
     1. Copy `config/database.yml.example` to `config/database.yml`.
     1. Run `rake db:create` to create `gather_development` and `gather_test` databases.